 Summer Internships

 The Digital Technology Group (DTG) organise summer internships for current University of Cambridge undergraduate students.
 We are not normally able to offer internships to students studying at other institutions.
-The 2013 DTG Internship Programme will be supervised by Andrew Rice and Alastair Beresford.
-Previous years have been supervised by Robert Harle (2012), Andrew Rice (2008,2009,2010,2011) and Alastair Beresford (2009,2010,2011)
+The 2014 DTG Internship Programme will be supervised by Andrew Rice and Alastair Beresford.
+Previous years have been supervised by Robert Harle (2012), Andrew Rice (2008,2009,2010,2011,2013) and Alastair Beresford (2009,2010,2011,2013)

 Various (loose) themes have been applied to the internships, including:

-Summer 2013 UROPs—Technology for improving supervisions
+Summer 2014 UROPs—Technology for improving supervisions

 Benefits

-• The tools we are building will hopefully be used across the department including by your own supervisors
+• The tools we are building will be used across the department including by your own supervisors

-• Get experience working as a software development team
+• Get experience working as a software development team (you'll get to experience Agile methods, one of the supervising postdocs is a certified Scrum-Master!)

 • Your code will be open source and so you can use it yourself in future or show it to future employers